 You can view heatmaps in four different ways

-You have four options for viewing your heatmaps, including the coloured heatmap (shown above).
+You have four options for viewing your heatmaps, including both a colour and grayscale heatmap.

 Grayscale heatmaps remove the colour from your wireframe or screenshot, and leave the clicked parts of the image in colour.
 This view will make viewing your results easier if your webpage contains colours that conflict with the heat zones.